Outreach Fundraising Events

 Maple Court Missioners

 Over five years ago, a grassroots group at St. Luke’s began collecting items to create welcome baskets for residents of Maple Court, a local transitional community for veterans.
-Since then, the project has expanded to include many other types of support for these individuals who served our country.
-St. Luke’s volunteers prepare a traditional Thanksgiving feast each year and share it with the residents.
-Our Maple Court friends receive special consideration at our annual Spring Fling yard sale, and benefit from our Share Your Christmas collection.
-Some regularly attend services with our congregation.
+Over time, the project expanded to include many other types of support for these individuals who served our country.
+St. Luke’s volunteers have prepared a traditional Thanksgiving feast each year to share with the residents.
+Our Maple Court friends receive special consideration at our annual Spring or Fall Fling yard sale, and benefit from our Share Your Christmas collection.
+Some have attended services with our congregation.

 Maple Court is operated by Volunteers of America of the Carolinas (VOA) in partnership with the VA, NC Housing Finance Agency, and City of Durham.